Logo

 5. The Girl with the Dragon Tattoo by Stieg Larsson

-Disgraced financial journalist Mikael Blomkvist teams with the brilliant, anarchic hacker Lisbeth Salander to investigate a decades-old disappearance within a powerful Swedish industrial dynasty.
-Though the case takes them far from the capital, the novel's pulse runs through Stockholm — from Lisbeth's Södermalm apartment to Blomkvist's offices at Millennium magazine and the corridors of corporate power.
-This global phenomenon launched Nordic Noir into worldwide consciousness and remains a defining portrait of the dark currents running beneath Sweden's placid surface.
+Disgraced journalist Mikael Blomkvist and brilliant, anarchic hacker Lisbeth Salander investigate a decades-old disappearance within a powerful Swedish industrial dynasty.
+Though the case leads them to a remote island, the novel's pulse runs through Stockholm — Lisbeth's Södermalm apartment, the offices of Millennium magazine, the boardrooms where financial power and private violence share the same address.
+The book that launched Nordic Noir into worldwide consciousness, and for good reason.

 StarBookmark